 Overdrafts on client accounts constitute an important source of banking litigation in Switzerland.
-The most frequent situations are the ordinary foreclosure procedures against pledged real estate as well as procedures on the merits against the client where the overdraft is not covered by any pledged assets.
-The sudden abandonment of the Swiss franc-euro ceiling by the Swiss national bank in 2015 caused massive losses in the FOREX sector and led to a large number of unsecured overdrafts, in some instances for significant amounts owing to leverage effects.
+The most frequent situations are the ordinary foreclosure procedures against pledged real estate, as well as procedures on the merits against the client where the overdraft is not covered by any pledged assets.

 Enforcing pledges on client assets deposited with banks has generated numerous disputes in instances where banks have attempted to protect themselves against avoidance claims arising from transactions effected for the benefit of their clients, as well as against possible penalties imposed on banks in relation to the undeclared tax status of their clients.

 The use of emails and other forms of communication between banks and clients is a regular source of fraud that leads to disputes aimed at determining who should bear the responsibility for the consequences.
 The actions brought before courts have, in particular, addressed the question of the validity of contractual clauses excluding the bank's liability in situations where it was not able to detect fraud.

 i The practice of bank retrocessions as a case of criminal mismanagement